The Writers’ Block Myrna Kostash

 “In 1911, 692 Edmontonians, or 2.8 percent of the population, were of Ukrainian origin and worked mainly as unskilled labourers and domestic servants but also aspiring merchants and teachers,” Kostash writes.

 More than a century later, Edmonton is home to the largest number of Ukrainian-Canadians in the country.
-They made up 10.8 percent of the city’s population according to the 2016 Canadian census.
+They made up 10.8 per cent of the city’s population according to the 2016 Canadian census.
 Thousands of Ukrainian refugees have since moved to Alberta, a result of the ongoing Russian invasion in the eastern European country.
 So far, Kostash’s relatives in Ukraine are safe—they live far from the fighting—but she constantly worries about them.

 “It’s heartbreaking,” she says.
 “It’s made me a patriotic Ukrainian in a way that I never thought I would actually feel.
 They are remarkable people and I have roots in them.
 I couldn’t be more proud but also just angry about what the outcome might be for them.”